Razzle (game): Scam

 The points-per-number chart is the secret.
 The scattered order of the chart obscures the fact that the point-scoring squares are exclusively among the higher and lower throws.

 A chart might list numbers from 8 through to 48, where a result in a middle range of 20 through 36 is shown as scoring the player nothing, while results 8 through 19 and 37 through 48 all pay out.
 Visually this would mean that more than half of the squares on the chart showed a payout (with 22 winning squares and only 16 losing ones), and a player might instinctively conclude that more than half of their throws will pay out.
 In reality, more than 98% of a player's throws will give a total somewhere in the 20-to-36 range.

 Further to this, around 10% of throws will total to 29, and although this is presented as penalty for both sides ("Player and Operator must Double on Number 29") it merely accelerates the rate at which the player hands over their money: if the operator knows they can never lose, doubling the size of the prize makes no difference to them.

+In practice, boards are not equivalent to fair dice, and instead contain a lot more 3s and 4s than other numbers, meaning that the odds of a scoring roll are even worse than the gambler might assume.
+The physical nature of the board itself also works against the player, with nearby marbles likely to fall into pairs that total seven.

 Even if the game were run honestly, the mathematical nature of the razzle board makes it extremely unlikely that a player would ever win before running out of money, or that the value of the prizes won would ever equal the amount of money spent chasing them.
-The game operator conceals this from the player by using a fast and incorrect count to, when it suits the operator, pretend that a throw scored when it did not.
+The game operator may conceal this from the player by using a fast and incorrect count, to pretend that a throw scored when it did not.
 This is used initially to hook the player into the game by giving the player a generous number of wins in the opening throws of the game, taking them some way to the prize point total and giving the impression that the remaining points can be obtained just as easily.
 Once the player has become invested in the game, the operator will switch to counting the throws accurately, with nearly all of them being losses.
 If the player starts to show reluctance to continue, the operator will dole out just enough miscounted points to keep them at the table.
 Increasingly the player believes that walking away would be a disaster - they only need one or two more points to win the prize.
 Unfortunately for the player, they will only get those points if the operator allows it.
 According to Darwin Ortiz, most Razzle operators are not satisfied until they get their mark's last dollar.